GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 Faith is the basis of testimony.
 Faith underlies loyalty to the Church.
 Faith represents sacrifice, gladly given in moving forward the work of the Lord.

-The Lord has commanded us to take upon ourselves “the shield of faith wherewith ye shall be able to quench all the fiery darts of the wicked” (D&C 27:17).
+The Lord has commanded us to take upon ourselves “the shield of faith wherewith ye shall be able to quench all the fiery darts of the wicked” ([[D&C 27.17|D&C 27:17]]).

 In the spirit of faith of which I have spoken, I testify that this is the work of the Lord, that this is His kingdom, restored to the earth in our time to bless the sons and daughters of God of all generations.

 O Father, help us to be faithful unto Thee and unto our glorious Redeemer, to serve Thee in truth, to make that service an expression of our love, is my humble prayer in the name of Jesus Christ, amen.